 Financial institutions use CDs to acquire cash, later used to make loans available to individuals and businesses, hold in reserves, or spend on their operations.
 They may also use other funding sources as alternatives, such as the Federal Reserve Bank and other banks.
 These alternatives can determine what a financial institution will set as an interest rate on a CD.

 There are advantages and disadvantages to investing your money in a CD versus alternative investments.
 Read more below to learn about these alternative investments.

 Advantages of CDs

-Terms on CDs can range widely, which make them very flexible.
+Terms on CDs can range widely, which makes them very flexible.
 The term is the period the CD is held until it matures.
 You can find CDs ranging from three months to three years.
 Some people who hold CDs will create a CD ladder.
 This is done by taking out several CD accounts that have differing term intervals and even amounts.
-For instance, you might open a six month CD for $2500, a nine-month for $2500, and a 12 month for $3000.
+For instance, you might open a six-month CD for $2500, a nine-month for $2500, and a 12-month for $3000.
 This provides more flexibility by enabling access to your cash more frequently.
 These CDs may be purchased at one institution or several, depending on your needs.

 CDs are also a predictable source of returns.
 Unlike stocks or bonds, you know what to expect from your investment.
-They also protect you from economic changes since the interest rate is locked in for a period of time.
+They also protect you from economic changes since the interest rate is locked in for some time.
 For instance, if interest rates start to fall, your CD's interest rate won't be affected by this change through its maturity.

 Disadvantages of CDs